geographiclib/geographiclib/legacy/C/00README.txt

 Inventory:

   geodesic.h, geodesic.c -- the library
-  direct.c, inverse.c -- sample driver programs
+  direct.c, inverse.c, planimeter.c -- sample driver programs
   CMakeLists.txt -- the cmake file for building the driver programs

 See the comments at the beginning of geodesic.h for details for the